Le Nouveau Montpellier

 Linkedin

-Concert of the music group Juniore at the Domaine d'O Montpellier during the festival Les Nuits d'O. CP : Alice Fiedler Cultural Life
+Concert of the music group Juniore at the Domaine d’O during the festival Les Nuits d’O. CP : Alice Fiedler

 What is life in a city without going out?
 Montpellier might look small but has for its size a lot to offer, and a very interesting cultural life.
 Many places are in walking distance, which invites to stroll around and simply see what you stumble across.
 Still much more events are happening all over, that you don’t necessarily see if no one tells you about it.